Martamasramon/extension/README.md

 Click 'Analyse' to see what materials each packaging is made out, whether they are recyclable or not and where your closest recycling locations are.

 ### Keep track of your progress
 See how large your tree is!
-Keep track of how many containers you have recycled and how much money has been donated on your behalf!
+Keep track of how many containers you have recycled and how much money has been donated on your behalf.

 ## Using the extension